aonufrei/threads-docs/threads.md

 }
 ```

-`synchronized` prevents other threads to access this part of code.
-So the output will differ.
+`synchronized` prevents other threads from accessing this part of the code.
+Therefore, the output will differ.

 ```java
 /* Output